CompositionalIT/SAFE-Dojo/Instructions.md

 ## 1. Add a new endpoint

 In this task, you'll add a new endpoint to the backend application which provides crime statistics.
-By the end of this task you will have an understanding of how routes are defined in the Saturn web framework.
+By the end of this task you will have an understanding of how routes are defined using the Fable Remoting package.

 1.1 Navigate to `src/Server/Api.fs` and find where the endpoints are defined in the `dojoApi` record.

-1.2 Observe how we bind a function to the GetDistance endpoint.
+1.2 Observe how we bind a function to the `GetDistance` endpoint.
 Also, note the function name and the signature of the `getDistanceFromLondon` function.

-1.3 In the same manner as the GetDistance endpoint above, delete the anonymous function that's bound to the GetCrimes endpoint which currently returns an empty array and bind the `getCrimeReport` function to it instead.
+1.3 In the same manner as the `GetDistance` endpoint above, delete the anonymous function that's bound to the `GetCrimes` endpoint which currently returns an empty array and bind the `getCrimeReport` function to it instead.

 1.4 Navigate to the application in the web browser and run a postcode search; observe how the chart has now appeared rendering the crime statistics returned from your new API endpoint.